Universality and its limits in non-Hermitian many-body quantum chaos using the Sachdev-Ye-Kitaev model

 \section{Long-range spectral correlations of the Sachdev-Ye-Kitaev model with complex couplings}

-We now probe the dynamics of the non-Hermitian SYK (nHSYK) model for time scales shorter than the Heisenberg time by a detailed comparison of the unfolded spectral form factor and the number variance with the random matrix predictions worked out in the previous section.
+We now probe the dynamics of the non-Hermitian SYK (nHSYK) model for timescales shorter than the Heisenberg time by a detailed comparison of the unfolded spectral form factor and the number variance with the random matrix predictions worked out in the previous section.
 The nHSYK Hamiltonian is defined as~\cite{kitaev2015,maldacena2016}